 Maintaining my starter

-After my starter has matured, I keep it on the kitchen counter and feed it twice a day at 8:30 at a 1:3:3 feeding ratio.
-Around this point, I slowly decrease the ratio of rye flour in the feeding mix until it is just 100% unbleached organic flour.
-Rye works really well in building my starter, but after my starter has matured and is healthy, it is no longer necessary to have rye.
-I also prefer the simplicity and cost-effectiveness of using one type of flour.
+Once my sourdough starter has reached maturity, I keep it conveniently on my kitchen counter and feed it twice a day at 8:30 with a feeding ratio of 1:3:3.
+I gradually decrease the proportion of rye flour in the feeding mix until it’s entirely made of unbleached organic flour.
+While rye flour is great for building the starter, it’s no longer necessary once the starter is healthy, and I prefer the simplicity and cost-effectiveness of using just one type of flour.

 Feeding ratio every 12 hours: 1:3:3